 - Blind Ambition Builds a World Class Climber: The Story of Jesse Dufton (By Dave Barnes) - United Kingdom climber Jesse Dufton has Rod-Cone Dystrophy, a genetic disorder where his eyes do not have the structural support for the light sensitive cells at the back of the eye.
 This has slowly eroded his vision, taking him into the world of climbing blind.
 Jesse, who has been climbing since a young age, has adapted - and he still leads trad.

-- Book Review: Uncoiling the Ropes (Book Author: Clare Sheridan) (Review By: Dave Barnes) - Clare Sheridan is an Irish climbing trailblazer, putting up hundreds of first ascents over five decades.
+- Uncoiling the Ropes (Book Author: Clare Sheridan) (Review By: Dave Barnes) - Clare Sheridan is an Irish climbing trailblazer, putting up hundreds of first ascents over five decades.
 Dave Barnes shares a review of Clare's autobiography that describes her life of climbing (and raising kids) with husband and climbing partner Calvin Torran, as well as other's with whom she has shared a rope.
 In Dave Barnes' words, "As a climbing biography and a story in general you will not be disappointed in opening the covers and diving in.
 It is engaging throughout, thought provoking at times, and often had me laughing out loud..."
 Learn more about this book and Dave's thoughts on the content.

 - Demented Dirt Bag (By David Barnes) - The scruffy looking peeps who have darkened hands from anodised carabiners, weird looking toes from being cramped in climbing shoes for way too long and blunt everything’s, from ice axes to pocket knives.
 They have scavenged hands from getting their jam in cracks.
 These climbers have given up on normal and live for the climb.
 These demented ones are The Dirtbags.